 • Caffeine is permitted in beverages

-These rules do not apply to foods brought from home as bagged lunches or for birthday parties, off campus fundraisers, athletic events and school plays or foods sold during non-school hours.
+Please note: the Smart Snacks In School rules do not apply to foods brought from home as bagged lunches or for birthday parties, off-campus fundraisers, athletic events and school plays or foods sold during non-school hours (30-mins after school).